AssadAnabosi/esp8266_dashboard/README.md

-# ESP8266 Wi-Fi Manager Dashboard
+# ESP8266/ESP32 Wi-Fi Manager Dashboard

-This project provides a simple web interface for the ESP8266, designed as a boilerplate to help you quickly get started with your IoT projects.
+This project provides a simple web interface for the ESP8266/ESP32, designed as a boilerplate to help you quickly get started with your IoT projects.
 Allowing the user to connect it to the ESP and configure what network to connect to.

+**_from this point on we will be referring to the ESP8266/ESP32 as ESP_**

 ## Features

-- **Scan and Connect**: Scan for available Wi-Fi networks and connect the ESP8266 to your chosen network.
+- **Scan and Connect**: Scan for available Wi-Fi networks and connect the ESP8266/ESP32 to your chosen network.
-- **Access Point Mode**: Configure the ESP8266 to create its own Wi-Fi Access Point for direct connection.
+- **Access Point Mode**: Configure the ESP8266/ESP32 to create its own Wi-Fi Access Point for direct connection.
 - **Auto-Reconnect**: Save Wi-Fi credentials to EEPROM, allowing the device to automatically reconnect to the last used network after reboot.
 - **Responsive Web Interface**: Built with HTML, CSS, and JavaScript, the interface is lightweight, user-friendly, and works across devices.

 ## Usage

-Once configured, you can access the ESP8266 either through your own Wi-Fi network or directly via its Access Point, providing flexibility for a variety of IoT applications.
+Once configured, you can access the ESP8266/ESP32 either through your own Wi-Fi network or directly via its Access Point, providing flexibility for a variety of IoT applications.

 ## Note

-This project is intended as a **boilerplate** to help you quickly set up Wi-Fi management for your ESP8266 and build upon it for your own IoT projects.
+This project is intended as a **boilerplate** to help you quickly set up Wi-Fi management for your ESP8266/ESP32 and build upon it for your own IoT projects.

 ## How to start